GaloisInc/saw-script/doc/manual/manual.md

 value returned by the second `print` command, namely `()`.
-Any command listed alone at the REPL, the top level in a script, or inside a `do` block is treated as implicitly having a `<-` that binds its result to an unnamed variable (that is, discarded).
+Any command listed alone at the REPL, the top level in a script, or inside a `do` block is treated as implicitly having a `<-` that binds its result to an unnamed variable (that is, discards it).

 In some cases it can be useful to have more control over the value returned by a `do` block.
 The `return` command allows us to do this.
 For